 The GLO has established elevation costs caps at \$60,000 for elevation of single-family homes in coastal counties, and \$35,000 for non-coastal counties.
-These elevation costs caps were established considering elevation costs associated with past GLO CDBG-DR housing rehabilitation/reconstruction programs.
+These elevation costs caps were established considering elevation costs associated with past GLO CDBG-DR rehabilitation/reconstruction programs.
 Elevation costs higher than these established caps will require a waiver request to the GLO.
 Elevation requirements are taken into consideration when determining whether to rehabilitate or reconstruct a home.
 Generally, a home will be reconstructed when home repair costs are greater than \$65,000, an exception to this may include a home that has been determined eligible on the National Register of Historic Places.
 The GLO may re-evaluate its elevation costs caps during the implementation of the HAP based on average costs associated with elevating single-family homes and on a case by case basis as needed.

 Nonresidential structures must be elevated to the standards described in this paragraph or floodproofed, in accordance with FEMA floodproofing standards at 44 CFR 60.3(c)(3)(ii) or successor standard, up to at least two feet above the 100-year (or 1 percent annual chance) floodplain.
-All Critical Actions, as defined at 24 CFR 55.2(b)(3), within the 500-year (or 0.2 percent annual chance) floodplain must be elevated or floodproofed (in accordance with the FEMA standards) to the higher of the 500-year floodplain or elevation or three feet above the 100- year floodplain elevation.
-If the 500-year floodplain or elevation is unavailable, and the Critical Action is in the 100- year floodplain elevation.
+All Critical Actions, as defined at 24 CFR 55.2(b)(3), within the 500-year (or 0.2 percent annual chance) floodplain must be elevated or floodproofed (in accordance with the FEMA standards) to the higher of the 500-year floodplain elevation or three feet above the 100- year floodplain elevation.
+If the 500-year floodplain or elevation is unavailable, and the Critical Action is in the 100- year floodplain, then the structure must be elevated or floodproofed at least three feet above the 100-year floodplain elevation.
 Critical Actions are defined as an "activity for which even a slight chance of flooding would be too great, because such flooding might result in loss of life, injury to persons or damage to property."
 For example, Critical Actions include hospitals, nursing homes, police stations, fire stations and principal utility lines.